prabhjeevnijjar/document-journey-backend/readme.md

 3. When sent, status = SENT and email sent to signer.
 4. Signer signs using secure link → status = SIGNED.
 5. Link expires after signing or expiry time → status = EXPIRED.

+ ---

+## PDF document upload flow

+1. User selects PDF file in Next.js client
+      ↓
+2. Upload file directly to UploadThing via their SDK (client-side) ↓
+3. UploadThing returns a file URL (hosted on their storage, e.g., S3) ↓
+4. Send the file URL (and optional metadata) to your Node.js backend API ↓
+5. Backend validates (optional) and saves the URL to your database (e.g., PostgreSQL via Prisma) ↓
+6. Return success response to frontend and show file/link in UI